How to Use Pinterest Ads the Right Way

 - And are an effective way to promote affiliate products and services

 One thing we love about the course is that Monica teaches how to take data from Promoted Pin campaigns and use it to inform your organic Pinterest strategy!
-Since we currently only offer organic Pinterest marketing services at PinningPro, this lesson was super helpful for us.
+Since we mostly offer organic Pinterest marketing services at PinningPro, this lesson was super helpful for us.
 Some of the ways you can do this include…

 - Accessing top-performing keyword data and developing organic strategies from it